elshankhanlari/sdwan-marl/README.md

 # SDWAN-MARL

-A custom Gymnasium environment for simulating dynamic overlay selection in SD-WAN and training agents with DQN and PPO algorithms.
+A custom Multi-agent environment for simulating dynamic overlay selection in SD-WAN and training agents with DQN and PPO algorithms.

 ## Features
 - Multi-overlay request simulation